The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 • You have high-volume, lower-value data that wouldn’t be searched often but still searched occasionally.

-• You recognize that oftentimes, you don’t know the value of certain data until you search and analyze it.
+• You recognize that you often don’t know the value of certain data until you search and analyze it.

 • Don’t want to be limited in times of data surges based on business/market activity.